-- •Environmental changes and human adaptation enabled human migration from Africa to other regions of the world.
-(The Beginnings of Human History: 200,000-8000 BCE) - •The emergence of domestication and agriculture facilitated the development of complex societies and caused farreaching social and cultural effects.
-(Early Civilizations and the Emergence of Pastoral Peoples: 8000 BCE-2000 BCE) - •The development of interregional systems of communication and trade facilitated new forms of social organization and new belief systems.
-(Classical Traditions, Belief Systems and Giant Empires: 2000 BCE 600CE) - •Hemispheric networks intensified as a result of innovations in agriculture, trade across longer distances, the consolidation of belief systems and the development of new multi-ethnic empires while diseases and climate change caused sharp, periodic fluctuations in global population.
-(Post-Classical and Medieval Civilizations and Expanding Zones of Exchange: 600-1450) - •New connections between the hemispheres resulted in the "Columbian Exchange," new sources and forms of knowledge, development of the first truly global economy, intensification of coerced labor, increasingly complex societies and shifts in the international balance of power.
-(Emergence of the First Global Age: 1450-1750) - •Industrialization ushered in widespread population growth and migration, new colonial empires and revolutionary ideas about government and political power.
-(The Age of Revolutions: 1750-1920) - •A rapidly evolving world dominated by industrialized powers, scientific and technological progress, profound political, economic, and cultural change, world wars and widespread violence and unrest produced a half-century of crisis and achievement.
-(A Half Century of Crisis and Achievement: 1900-1950) - •Post- World War II political reorganization produced the Cold War balance of power and new alliances that were based on competing economic and political doctrines.
-(The World After World War II: 1950-1989) - •Globalization, the spread of capitalism and the end of the Cold War have shaped a contemporary world still characterized by rapid technological change, dramatic increases in global population and economic growth coupled with persistent economic and social disparities and cultural conflict.
+State Standards (Social Studies) IB Middle Years Program Aims (Individuals and Societies) Environmental changes and human adaptation enabled human migration from Africa to other regions of the world.
+(The Beginnings of Human History: 200,000- 8000 BCE) The emergence of domestication and agriculture facilitated Appreciate human and environmental commonalities and diversity Understand the interactions and interdependence of individuals, societies and the environment the development of complex societies and caused far- reaching social and cultural effects.
+(Early Civilizations and the Emergence of Pastoral Peoples: 8000 BCE-2000 BCE) •Understand how both environmental and human systems operate and evolve •The development of interregional systems of communication and trade facilitated new forms of social organization and new belief systems.
+(Classical Traditions, •Identify and develop concern for the well-being of human communities and the natural environment Belief Systems and Giant Empires: 2000 BCE - 600CE) •Act as responsible citizens of local and global communities •Hemispheric networks intensified as a result of innovations in agriculture, trade across longer distances, the consolidation of belief systems and the development of new multi-ethnic empires while diseases and climate change caused sharp, periodic fluctuations in global population.
+(Post-Classical and Medieval Civilizations and Expanding Zones of Exchange: 600-1450) •Develop inquiry skills that lead towards conceptual understandings of the relationships between individuals, societies and the environments in which they live. •New connections between the hemispheres resulted in the "Columbian Exchange," new sources and forms of knowledge, development of the first truly global economy, intensification of coerced labor, increasingly complex societies and shifts in the international balance of power.
+(Emergence of the First Global Age: 1450-1750) •Industrialization ushered in widespread population growth and migration, new colonial empires and revolutionary ideas about government and political power.
+(The Age of Revolutions: 1750-1920) •A rapidly evolving world dominated by industrialized powers, scientific and technological progress, profound political, economic, and cultural change, world wars and widespread violence and unrest produced a half-century of crisis and achievement.
+(A Half Century of Crisis and Achievement: 1900-1950) •Post- World War II political reorganization produced the Cold War balance of power and new alliances that were based on competing economic and political doctrines.
+(The World After World War II: 1950-1989) •Globalization, the spread of capitalism and the end of the Cold War have shaped a contemporary world still characterized by rapid technological change, dramatic increases in global population and economic growth coupled with persistent economic and social disparities and cultural conflict.
 (The New Global Era: 1989 to Present)